Jesse Ventura: Early career (1975–1979)

 Ventura created the stage name Jesse "The Body" Ventura to go with the persona of a bully-ish beach bodybuilder, picking the name "Ventura" from a map as part of his "bleach blond from California" gimmick.
 As a wrestler, Ventura performed as a heel.
 He resurrected Gorgeous George's old motto of "Win if you can, lose if you must, but always cheat!", which he emblazoned on his t-shirts.
 Much of this flamboyant persona was adapted from "Superstar" Billy Graham, a charismatic and popular performer during the 1970s.

 In 1975, Ventura made his debut in the Central States territory, before moving to the Pacific Northwest, where he wrestled for promoter Don Owen as Jesse "The Great" Ventura.
 During his stay in Portland, Oregon, he had notable feuds with Dutch Savage and Jimmy Snuka and won the Pacific Northwest Wrestling title twice (once from each wrestler) and the tag team title five times (twice each with Bull Ramos and "Playboy" Buddy Rose, and once with Jerry Oates).

+American Wrestling Association (1979–1984)

-He later moved to his hometown promotion, the American Wrestling Association in Minnesota and began teaming with Adrian Adonis as the "East-West Connection" in 1979.
-In his RF Video shoot in 2012, he revealed that shortly after he arrived in the AWA he was given the nickname "the Body" by Verne Gagne.
-The duo won the AWA World Tag Team Championship on July 20, 1980, on a forfeit when Gagne, one-half of the tag team champions along with Mad Dog Vachon, failed to show up for a title defense in Denver, Colorado.
+Ventura later moved to his hometown promotion, the American Wrestling Association in Minnesota.
+He began teaming with Adrian Adonis as the "East-West Connection" in 1979.
+In his RF Video shoot in 2012, Ventura revealed that shortly after he arrived in the AWA, Verne Gagne gave him the nickname "the Body".
+On July 20, 1980, the duo won the AWA World Tag Team Championship by forfeit when Gagne, half of the tag-team champions along with Mad Dog Vachon, failed to show up for a title defense in Denver.
 The duo held the belts for nearly a year, losing to "The High Flyers" (Greg Gagne and Jim Brunzell).
+Ventura worked for AWA until 1984.